ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 ### roles

+#### ssh_keys

+This role adds a user's SSH public key to their `authorized_keys` on the host.
+The keys are defined in `resources/users`.

+#### system_setup

+This role contains tasks related to system-level configuration.
+Some of the tasks which can be defined here are:

+1. Installation of packages
+2. Creation of groups
+3. Creation of files & directories

+#### user_config

+This role is used to add additional configuration for users.
+Currently it provides the following functionality:

+1. Adds an ssh config file which provides easy SSH access to other nodes in the ITF.
+2. Adds useful bash aliases.
+3. Adds a welcome message, displayed at login.
+4. Sets the KUBECONFIG environment variable to the kubeconfig stored in the team's shared config directory.

-#### ssh
+#### user_setup

+This role is used to create & remove users, and also to add existing users to groups.

+### testing

+This directory contains scripts used to test the execution of the playbooks on containers.

-### distribute_ssh_keys.yml
+### site.yml

 This is the Ansible playbook and contains all the tasks we execute in order to add/remove keys and create/delete users.
 Tasks are executed based on tags and tasks which match the current tag are executed in order.

-### inventory_ssh_keys

-This contains the hosts for which we execute our Ansible playbook.
-They are grouped according to their function and the group names can be used to specify which hosts to execute the playbook for.

-### Makefile

-The `Makefile` contains targets to add/remove keys and create/delete users.

-### ssh_key_vars.yml

-This contains pre-populated variables used in the execution of the playbook.
-In particular, `all_ssh_keys` contains the list of SSH public keys which we can push to hosts and `user_groups_by_host_group` specify which user groups are used on which host groups.
-The SSH keys have been directly copied from the `resources/users/*/.ssh` folders.

 ## Environment Setup